RJStudios/StreamFlare/README.md

 - a simple youtube downloader, for terminals.
 ## https://github.com/realcgcristi/StreamFlareUI for the UI version

-after your download both the .py and the requirements, in your terminal, where the .txt dn .py are run `pip install -r requirements.txt` and then, you run `python StreamFlare.py` (or `py StreamFlare.py`)
+after your download both the .py and the requirements, in your terminal, where the .txt and .py are run `pip install -r requirements.txt` and then, you run `python StreamFlare.py` (or `py StreamFlare.py`)

 Here is an cmd example of all the output: